 Dear Dr. Klaper:

 Recurring sore throats in a dairy-consuming vegetarian raise several possibilities.
 The membranes lining the throat are well endowed with mucus-secreting glands.
-Smearing dairy proteins, like casein and lactalbumin, on these sensitive throat membranes several times per day (in milk, yogurt, ice cream, cheese, etc.) may cause mucus to drip down the back of the throat, causing frequent swallowing and resulting inflammation.
+Smearing dairy proteins, such as casein and lactalbumin, on these sensitive throat membranes several times per day (in milk, yogurt, ice cream, cheese, etc.) may cause irritating mucus to drip down the back of the throat, causing inflammation.
 (The medical term for inflammation of the throat – the pharynx – is pharyngitis.)

 Another cause of frequent sore throat episodes is a chronic bacterial infection of the paranasal sinuses (spaces in the skull bones which make our voice more resonant and which connect into the nasal cavity).
 Whether a case of acute or chronic infectious sinusitis is discharging bacteria-laden secretions down the back of the throat is a question to be answered with the help of your physician.
 Appropriate diagnostic tests (physical examination, scans, etc.) may need to be arranged to confirm or rule out this diagnosis.
 Other serious causes of sore throats (tumors, etc.) can also be investigated at that time.

 More commonly, your frequent sore throats are most likely a sign that the resistance of your throat tissues, as well as your general body immunity, has temporarily decreased – largely as a result of how you have been operating your body.
 Popular immune-depressing forces include late night activities resulting in sleep deprivation, hours spent in cigarette smoke-filled rooms, alcohol ingestion, prolonged exposure to air conditioning, an imbalanced diet (top-heavy with refined sugars, processed, salty, and excessively spicy foods, deficient in immune-enhancing fruits and vegetables), emotional stress, etc.